SaloniPatil7/Quiz_App/README.md

 - Multiple choice questions
 - Real-time scoring
 - Responsive design for various screen sizes
+- detailed Solution of Question is available after submitting it

 ## Technologies Used
 - **HTML**: For structuring the web pages